 3. Operating Costs

-Therefore, you should try to avoid large head loss to the air pipe system.
-At the same time, the amount of air leakage also directly affects the power selection of the fan.
-According to the fan theorem, the fan power is proportional to the cube of the air volume, that is, if the air pipe leakage rate is 6%, the fan power will increase by 20%, and the leakage rate of the spiral circular air pipe is much smaller than that of the rectangular air pipe.
+Therefore, it is crucial to minimize the head loss to the air duct system.
+At the same time, the level of air leakage also directly affects the fan power selection.
+According to the fan theorem, fan power is proportional to the cube of the air volume.
+That is, if the air duct leakage rate is 6%, the fan power will increase by 20%.
+The leakage rate of circular air ducts is much smaller compared to rectangular air ducts.

 3.1 Air Leakage Rate